Utility Theory of Synthetic Data Generation: Introduction

-There are two main theoretical findings from the analytic bounds regarding the convergence of the utility metrics.
-First, as long as synthetic features have perfect fidelity and the relationship between features and responses can be well approximated by synthetic data algorithms, the convergence of the utility metric to zero is guaranteed.
-The first result is expected since it is widely perceived that inferences from synthetic data will be valid if the distribution of synthetic data is not far from that of original data.
-Most importantly, the analytic bounds reveal an interesting phenomenon that if the model specification in the downstream learning task is correct in the sense that it can capture the relationship between features and responses, perfect feature fidelity is not a prerequisite for the convergence of utility metrics.
-This result shows that when the model specification is correct, the synthetic distribution is not required to be the same as the original distribution for producing a model with comparable generalization.
-This intriguing result contributes to our understanding of a surprising but frequently observed phenomenon: models trained on data in different contexts can still achieve competitive performance \citep{khan2019novel,papadimitriou2020learning}.
-For example, \citet{papadimitriou2020learning} verified that training models on non-linguistic data improves test performance on natural language.
+Here, $\succ$ represents a stronger requirement.
+Specifically, we first show that as long as synthetic features have perfect fidelity and the relationship between features and responses can be well approximated by synthetic data algorithms, consistent generalization is guaranteed.
+The first result is expected, since it is widely perceived that statistical results from synthetic data will be valid if the distribution of synthetic data is not far from that of real data.
+The learning utility of synthetic data is achieved when synthetic data achieves \textit{distribution approximation} to real data.
+Second, we prove that for achieving consistent generalization, the distribution approximation is actually not necessary.
+In particular, our analytic bound (Theorem \ref{Thm:UTBmore}) reveals an interesting phenomenon that if the model specification in the downstream learning task is correct in the sense that it can capture the relationship between features and responses, good fidelity of the feature is not needed for the convergence of utility metrics.
+This result shows that when the model specification is correct, the synthetic distribution is not required to be the same as the real distribution to produce a model with comparable generalization performance.
+This discovery contributes to our understanding of a surprising but frequently observed phenomenon: training models using synthetic data can improve generalization \citep{tremblay2018training,azizi2023synthetic}.
+For example, \citet{azizi2023synthetic} shows that the use of synthetic data generated from diffusion models can significantly improve the performance of ImageNet classification.
 Our result suggests that the reason behind this phenomenon is due to the high approximation powers of the function classes of downstream tasks.
-This allows for training features from a different context to be used.
-To better demonstrate this interesting argument, we use linear regression as an illustrative example and establish the corresponding explicit convergence rate under imperfect feature fidelity (Theorem \ref{Thm_LR}).
-Our simulation results for $K$-nearest neighbors (KNN; \citealp{coomans1982alternative}), random forest regressor (RF; \citealp{breiman2001random}), and deep neural networks \citep{farrell2021deep} empirically validate our theoretical findings, demonstrating that when the model specification is correct, the utility metrics converge to zero regardless of the disparity between synthetic and original features.
+Third, we show that consistent model comparison imposes less stringent requirements on synthetic data.
+Specifically, consistent model comparison is still achievable even if consistent generalization fails, as long as the generalization gap between downstream tasks is large enough to neutralize the distributional difference between real and synthetic data.